olafkotur/switch/README.md

 **Known Issues**

-- Streaming services will not work in Switch due to additional licensing required to do so
+- Streaming services will not work due to additional licensing required to do so e.g. Netflix, Disney Plus
 - Some `webapps` such as Whatsapp can sometimes break due to requiring a specific Chrome version
+- Overlay mode doesn't work when the app is started whilst using another full-screen application